rabeshi/eaamo-website/content/schedule/_index.md

 The inaugural EAAMO ‘21 will take place on **October 5-9, 2021**, virtually, on Zoom and Gather.town, with the following program.

 Please note that this is a **preliminary conference program** and that slight alterations are possible.
 Note that ET stands for current "New York, USA" time.
+Please find **Google Calendar** below the conference program.
+Feel free to subscribe to the calendar.

 {{< spoiler text="October 4 (Monday)" >}}